hlissner/emacs-thermite/README.md

 # doom-themer

-doom-themer is a library for writing themes for GNU Emacs!
-Why?
-Because writing themes for Emacs is such a hassle and it shouldn't have to be.

-This library provides:
+doom-themer makes writing themes for GNU Emacs easier.
+How?
+With theme inheritance, abstracting colors and styles behind logical groups, and sane defaults for over 100 packages and counting.

+# TODO

-+ Linear inheritance of face specs and the palette (variables)
++ [X] Linear inheritance of face specs and theme palettes/logical groups.
-+ Two comprehensive base themes called `doom-base-dark` and `doom-base-light` with coverage for 100+ packages and counting
++ [ ] Two comprehensive base themes called `doom-base-dark` and `doom-base-light` with coverage for 100+ packages and counting.
++ [X] A secondary library of helper functions for fetching information about the current theme, like color information.
-+ An elisp-based import/export mechanism for getting your doom themes out into your favorite apps and back.
++ [ ] An elisp-based import/export mechanism for getting your doom themes out
+  into your favorite apps and back.
 No external dependencies required!
-+ A secondary library of helper functions for fetching information about the current theme, like color information.
-+ Commands for generating color schemes based on a variety of sources: pywal, images, etc.
++ [ ] Commands for generating color schemes based on a variety of sources: pywal, images, etc.

 # Table of Contents